 - Year-round contact with Jacob’s Ladder staff members, who monitor the children’s academic program

 - Out-of-school opportunities – concerts, museums, sporting events, retreats

 - At the end of the Climber experience, assistance in exploring educational options

 The Summer Enrichment Program

 The first rung of the Ladder begins with a residential program in the summer.
 For four to five weeks each summer, until they begin the 9th grade, the children of Jacob’s Ladder live on campus at an independent boarding school.
 Climbers participate in a diverse offering of academic programs and cultural and recreational activities.
-An academic staff of 8 – 10 teaching professionals offer each Climber 18 hours of academic instruction each week.
+An academic staff of eight to ten teaching professionals offers each Climber 18 hours of academic instruction each week.
 A dozen or so Resident Assistants, many of whom are themselves graduates of Jacob’s Ladder, organize a wide array of recreational, athletic and religious activities; they also supervise dorm life and help the Climbers develop life skills such as punctuality and the meaning of personal responsibility.